fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

 * Deployments Options
   * All at once: fastest, downtime, no additional cost
   * Rolling: few instances at a time (called bucket), less capacity, run both versions, no additional cost
-  * Rolling with additional batches: spins up new instances, run both versions, additional cost
+  * Rolling with additional batches: spins up new instances, run both versions, additional cost, full capacity all time
-  * Immutable: spins up new instances in a new ASG, only one version
+  * Immutable: spins up new instances in a new ASG, only one version, double capacity for a short time
   * Blue/Green: Need manual intervention, similar to Immutable, Route S3 to weighted traffic
 * Code:
   * Must be in Zip
   * Can contain parameters (.ebextrensions/) .config in YAML/JSON format in root
   * Can modify default setting by option_settings
+  * Use cron.yaml to perform periodic proceses
 * EB cli:
   * eb [create | status | health | events | logs | open | deploy | config | terminate]
 * Relies on CloudFormation
 * Optimization: Package dependencies into source code to avoid EC2 to resolve them
 * 1 environment runs 1 app version
+* Use version lifecycle to avoid reaching the version limit
 * Use Packer to create your own customize machine images
 * [FAQ](https://aws.amazon.com/elasticbeanstalk/faqs/)